-Battle of the Delta – Ramses III
+Saving Egypt: The Battle of the Delta and the Legacy of Ramesses III

-The Battle of Delta A.K.A The Battle of Djahy
+The Battle of Delta, A.K.A.
+The Battle of Djahy

 Pharaoh Ramses III led the Egyptian army.
 He was known for his defensive campaigns.
 He faced a formidable threat from the Sea Peoples.
 The Sea Peoples were a confederation of naval raiders.
 They wanted to conquer Egypt’s fertile lands.
 The Battle of the Delta stands as a testament to the Egyptian army’s resilience.
 It also showed the leadership of Ramses III.
 He repelled the invaders and secured his kingdom’s borders.